navroz-lamba/Movie-Recommender-System-with-Sentiment-Analysis/README.md

 The details of the movies(title, genre, runtime, rating, poster, etc) are fetched using an API by TMDB, https://www.themoviedb.org/documentation/api.
 Also, using the IMDB id of the movie from the API, I performed web scraping using beautifulsoup4 to extract the reviews given by the user on the IMDB site, and performed sentiment analysis on those reviews.

-Check out for yourself: https://movies-u-like.herokuapp.com/
+Check out the app: https://movies-u-like.herokuapp.com/

 Application quick demo: